Dutch West India Company: Organization

+Involvement in Brazil

 There were conflicts between directors from different areas of The Netherlands, with Amsterdam less supportive of the company.
 Non-maritime cities, including Haarlem, Leiden, and Gouda, along with Enkhuizen and Hoorn were enthusiastic about seizing territory.
 They sent a fleet to Brazil, capturing Olinda and Pernambuco in 1630 in their initial foray to create a Dutch Brazil, but could not hold them due to a strong Portuguese resistance.
 Company ships continued privateering in the Caribbean, as well seizing vital land resources, particularly salt pans.
 The company's general lack of success saw their shares plummet and the Dutch and The Spanish renewed truce talks in 1633.

-In 1629, the GWC gave permission to a number of investors in New Netherlands to found patroonships, enabled by the Charter of Freedoms and Exemptions which was ratified by the Dutch States General on June 7, 1629.
+In 1629, the GWC gave permission to a number of investors in New Netherlands to found patroonships, enabled by the Charter of Freedoms and Exemptions which was ratified by the Dutch States General on 7 June 1629.
 The patroonships were created to help populate the colony, by providing investors grants providing land for approximately 50 people "upwards of 15 years old", per grant, mainly in the region of New Netherland.
 Patroon investors could expand the size of their land grants as large as 4 miles, "along the shore or along one bank of a navigable river..."
 Rensselaerswyck was the most successful Dutch West India Company patroonship.

-The New Netherland area, which included New Amsterdam, covered parts of present-day New York, Connecticut, Delaware, and New Jersey.
+The New Netherland area, which included New Amsterdam, covered parts of present-day New York, Connecticut, Delaware, and New Jersey, with Manhattan and Fort Amsterdam serving as the first capital.
 Other settlements were established on the Netherlands Antilles, and in South America, in Dutch Brazil, Suriname and Guyana.
-In Africa, posts were established on the Gold Coast (now Ghana), the Slave Coast (now Benin), and briefly in Angola.
+In Africa, posts were established on the Gold Coast (now Ghana), the Slave Coast (now Benin), and briefly in Dutch Loango-Angola.
 It was a neo-feudal system, where patrons were permitted considerable powers to control the overseas colony.
-In the Americas, fur (North America) and sugar (South America) were the most important trade goods, while African settlements traded the enslaved (mainly destined for the plantations on the Antilles and Suriname), gold, and ivory.
+In the Americas, fur (North America) and sugar (South America) were the most important trade goods, while African settlements traded the enslaved (mainly destined for the plantations on the Antilles and Suriname), gold, copper, and ivory.